Troodon: Discussion of the one species model

 In 2017, Evans and colleagues further discussed the undiagnostic nature of the holotype of Troodon formosus and suggested that Stenonychosaurus be used for troodontid skeletal material from the Dinosaur Park Formation.
-Later in the same year, Aaron J. van der Reest and Currie came to a similar conclusion as Evans and colleagues, and also split much of the material assigned to Stenonychosaurus into a new genus: Latenivenatrix.
-In 2018, Varricchio and colleagues disagreed with Evans and colleagues, citing that Stenonychosaurus had not been used in the thirty years since Currie and colleagues synonymized it with Troodon, and they indicated that "Troodon formosus remains the proper name for this taxon".
+Later in the same year, Aaron J. van der Reest and Currie came to a similar conclusion as Evans and colleagues and also split much of the material assigned to Stenonychosaurus into a new genus: Latenivenatrix.
+In 2018, Varricchio and colleagues disagreed with Evans and colleagues, citing that Stenonychosaurus had not been used in the thirty years since Currie and colleagues synonymized it with Troodon and they indicated that "Troodon formosus remains the proper name for this taxon".
 This conclusion by Varricchio was agreed upon by Sellés and colleagues in their 2021 description of Tamarro.
-Varricchio's comments were later addressed by Cullen and colleagues in their 2021 review of Dinosaur Park Formation biodiversity, where they noted that while Stenonychosaurus has indeed not been used for 30 years, Currie's original hypothesis of subjective synonymy (based on tooth and jaw morphology) was never directly tested, and given that later research found that teeth were not diagnostic below the family level in troodontids, Currie's original hypothesis is therefore not supported by the available data, regardless of the amount of time since it was originally proposed.
-They suggested that the description of more complete skeletal material (i.e. containing dental, frontal, and postcranial elements) that can be tied to the holotype could allow the direct testing of the synonymy hypothesis, but re-affirmed that for now, given the lack of supporting evidence, the synonymy of Troodon and Stenonychosaurus cannot be maintained, and that merely remaining untested for 30 years is not sufficient justification to accept a proposed lumping of taxa lacking overlapping diagnostic materials.
-However, Varricchio and other still insist on their naming method.
+Varricchio's comments were later addressed by Cullen and colleagues in their 2021 review of Dinosaur Park Formation biodiversity, where they noted that, while Stenonychosaurus has indeed not been used for 30 years, Currie's original hypothesis of subjective synonymy (based on tooth and jaw morphology) was never directly tested and, given that later research found that teeth were not diagnostic below the family level in troodontids, Currie's original hypothesis is therefore not supported by the available data, regardless of the amount of time since it was originally proposed.
+They suggested that the description of more complete skeletal material (i.e. containing dental, frontal, and postcranial elements) that can be tied to the holotype could allow the direct testing of the synonymy hypothesis, but re-affirmed that, for now, given the lack of supporting evidence, the synonymy of Troodon and Stenonychosaurus cannot be maintained and that merely remaining untested for 30 years is insufficient justification to accept a proposed lumping of taxa lacking overlapping diagnostic materials.

+In 2025, Varricchio and colleagues proposed the troodontid material (MOR 553, "a collection of elements representing multiple individuals of differing ontogenetic stages") from the Jack's Birthday Site of the Two Medicine Formation as the neotype of T. formosus and considered Stenonychosaurus as a possible junior synonym of the former.
+While the specimen is not from the Judith River Formation, the authors considered the neotype proposal to be appropriate, since both the Judith River and Two Medicine Formation are "contemporary and confluent".
+However, because the holotype is not lost or destroyed, in accordance with the International Code of Zoological Nomenclature (ICZN) article 75.5, the authors are preparing a petition to the ICZN for a formal neotype designation.